| Shropshire Union CanalShropshire Union Canal History

 not take off and maybe it is just as well because the lock (which is still in use) has warped quite a bit

+while much older stone locks are still in perfect condition.
 Another feature of the Chester Canal comes into view shortly after Beeston lock and can be

 seen over to the west.
 Standing very high up on a rocky outcrop is the ruined Beeston Castle.
 This can be